-Use statistical sampling to increase meals and entertainment deductions
+Use stat sampling to increase meals and entertainment deductions

 Additional deductions can reduce effective tax rate and increase cash